Terracotta

 H. 13.1cm; L. 15.4cm

-A mold-made terracotta vessel in shape of a Siren.
+A mould-made terracotta vessel in shape of a Siren.
 The mythical creature has the body of a bird with spreading tail and folded wings and the head of a woman turned to the right.
+These mythical creatures were dangerous beauties, famous for luring sailors to their deaths with their irresistible song.
 The facial features are rendered lively with the Siren’s mouth showing a hint of the so called “archaic smile”.
-Eastern Greek, possibly Rhodes, circa 530 BC.

-Condition: Parts of the orifice and the bird’s tail are restored, otherwise very good and intact.
+Condition: Parts of the spout and the bird’s tail are restored, otherwise very good and intact.

-Provenance: ex.
-Swiss private collection of Dr. U. W., Biel
+Provenance: Formerly priv. coll. of Dr. U. W., Biel, Switzerland.

 Item reference: CL0093